xdavidwu/nox/README.md

 Like other Laravel projects, create `.env` using `.env.example` as a template.

+For production instance, you can provide a link to your souce code with `SOURCE_URL` in `.env`.

 A database is required.
 Other components are not used as for now.

 Run `php artisan db:seed --class StationSeeder` to download station info.